-I love the flavors of Morocco, and this Weight Watchers Moroccan Chicken Soup made an easy and delicious dinner.
-Spices like turmeric and cumin add such an interesting and complex flavors.
+I love the flavors of Morocco, and this Weight Watchers Soup made Moroccan style was an easy and delicious dinner.
+Spices like turmeric and cumin add such interesting and complex flavors.
 Each time I use these two together, I wonder why I don't do it more often.

 I had planned to make Weight Watchers Moroccan Chicken and Couscous Soup from the site but decided to use potatoes instead of couscous as I had just bought a big bag of potatoes and realized they were fewer points.
 I like changing things up to create something new!

-Bring the broth, tomatoes, carrots, potatoes, cumin, and turmeric to a boil in a large covered saucepan.
+Bring the broth, tomatoes, carrots, cumin, and turmeric to a boil in a large covered saucepan.

 Add black-eyed peas and chickpeas.

 Reduce the heat and simmer, covered, until the carrots and potatoes are tender, about 7 minutes.

 Add the cooked chicken and heat through, about 1 minute.

 Add spinach and remove from the heat, cover, and let stand until the spinach wilts, about 5 minutes.